Kadavu Island: History

+In 2002, during his one-year stay in the South Seas, the German painter Ingo Kühl visited Kadavu, lived with indigenous people in the remote settlement of Togoni, and created drawings and watercolors in sketchbooks that were exhibited at the Ethnological Museum of Berlin, Museen Dahlem, 2004/05. in 2004/2005.
+He describes this period in his „Tagebuch eines Malers“ (Diary of a Painter).
+ISBN 978-3-98741-065-9.

 Origin of the Kadavu People

 Most Kadavuans are not sure where their ancestors may have originated from.
 Some say that they never travelled from other places but were always present on the island.
 While some have various theories.
 However, a well-known linguist feels that the people of Kadavu may have come from the East, given the similarity of words with the southernmost part of the Lauan group of islands and the core belief that Kadavu's ancestors settled from the East, as opposed to the rest of Fiji where the movement was Westwards.
 It can also be seen that Kadavuans generally possess Polynesian attributes, which may further add to the belief.
 Yet, the notion is debatable as Kadavu and Lau never had any affiliation in the past, be it tribal or provincial.
 It has only been in the last decade or so that the two provinces coined the term "Yanu" (meaning island or islanders), to forge a relationship.

 However the term "Yanu" is also called between Lau, Lomaiviti and Yasawa groups.
 Origin was that these islands never had a previous relationship and in Suva, these islands (Yanuyanu, later shortened to Yanu) were called between the smaller islands compared to Vitilevu and Vanualevu.

 The most famous theory is that the Kadavu people came from different parts of Fiji through Beqa and crossed through Deuba village.